apollosolutions/retail-supergraph/use-cases/checking-out-with-graphql.md

 ## Working with a Cart

+For the code examples, see the [users subgraph](../subgraphs/users).

 ### Checking out

 A large part of working in the retail domain is buying something.
 Once you have selected the thing you want, you will need to pay for it.
 The complexity of this tends to land outside of the schema.
 The schmea we have for a viewers cart and payments right now looks something like the following: